-When you think of countries spying on their neighbours, without wishing to perpetuate stereotypes, you probably think of Russia, China, America maybe and in the old days, East Germany.
+When you think of countries spying on their neighbours without wishing to perpetuate stereotypes, you probably think of Russia, China, America maybe and in the old days, East Germany.
 So it comes as something of a surprise that this otherwise well-behaved, generally quiet little nation has been caught trying to spy on its allies with a mass surveillance programme spanning at least twenty nations.
-The president of said nation has even promised to resign from office if the allegations prove to be true.
+The president of the said nation has even promised to resign if the allegations prove true.

 So, who has been spying on their neighbours?